Inland Revenue have released the September 2019 Tax Information Bulletin (TIB), which clarifies this.

 As always, situations vary, so please contact us for advice on your specific situation.
 Call 099730706 or email us here

-No doubt you've heard about the major trust law changes coming soon to NZ.
+Trust law changes: New Zealand.
 What are they, and how will they affect you and your trust?

 The main changes are: